craigbaird/Recipe-Generator/README.md

 [X] Add back buttons to navigate back to previous pages

-[ ] Focus on Bootstrap and Angular Material styling for all views. - 8hrs
+[X] Focus on Bootstrap and Angular Material styling for all views. - 8hrs

-[ ] Timer to wait 2 seconds after login then navigate to Find By Ingredients
+[ ] Figure out user authentication

 [ ] Deploy to Heroku. - 5hrs